kaan-aslim/ros2-inverted-pendulum-simulation-and-lqr-control/README.md

 The project is organized into modular ROS2 packages, each responsible for a dedicated task within the overall control system.

+The interaction between the different components is illustrated below.

 <p align="center">
     <img src="images/software_architecture.png" alt="ROS2 Architecture" width="1000">
 </p>